mach-composer/mach-composer-cli/docs/src/topics/deployment/config/integrations.md

 to pass to the components that have `amplience` included in their integrations.

 !!! note ""
-    [more info](../../integrations/amplience.md) about the Ampience integration
+    [more info](../../integrations/amplience.md) about the Amplience integration